 6.2B.2.1.2 MPR for power class 3 and power class 2

-MPR in this sub-clause is applicable for power class 3 and power class 2.
+MPR in this sub-clause is applicable for power class 3 and power class 2, UEs implementing two separate transmit paths with ENDC power class being the same than LTE and NR power class.
+UE implementing a single transmit path are expected to use Single Uplink Operation as described in Table 5.5B.2-1 Single UL allowed column and associated notes with single carrier E-UTRA and NR MPR.
 The allowed maximum output power reduction applied to transmission on the MCG and the SCG is defined as follows: